 Create and edit a project

 As a Jira administrator, you can create projects for all Jira applications that have been added to your site.
-To create classic projects, you must have the Administer Jira global permissions.
-Jira admins create and manage classic projects using schemes.
+To create company-managed projects, you must have the Administer Jira global permissions.
+Jira admins create and manage company-managed projects using schemes.

-- To create next-gen projects, you must have the Create next-gen projects global permission.
-Learn more about creating next-gen projects.
+- To create team-managed projects, you must have the Create team-managed projects global permission.
+Learn more about creating team-managed projects.

 - You can view, delete, or move a Jira application project to trash only if you have access to that application.
-For example, you'll need Jira Service Desk application access to work in a service desk project.
+For example, you'll need Jira Service Management application access to work in a service project.

 - Choose Settings > Projects.